Path-Check/paper-cred/payloads/status.2.md

 1. `passkey`: *Optional.* **HASH**.
 The cryptographic hash of the data in the **Passkey**, as defined by the **Passkey** Specification.
 1. `initials`: *Optional.* **HASH**.
 The initials of the **Holder** in the format of `FLYY`: First name initial + Last Name initial + Last 2 of the Year of birth

-Although `passkey` and `initials` are optional, issuers must include one of them to include in the payload.
+Although `passkey` and `initials` are optional, issuers must include one of them.

 ## Example: